 It's those weird sideways pupils!
 Goats are so unsettling!

-is ultimately about enjoying the simple pleasures in life, stopping to smell the flowers.
+But for the most part the adventures are happy ones, and Yotsuba's enthusiasm for her sunny little world and its treasures is infectious.
+Like recent OMF pick Aria, Yotsuba&! is ultimately about enjoying the simple pleasures in life, stopping to smell the flowers.
 Yotsuba seems to live in an endless lazy summer day, which Azuma draws with fondness and care.

 It's also a funny manga, with a great sense of character humor and comic timing (Azuma is a master of the beat panel).
 And, as you can see from these pages, it's almost terrifyingly cute.
 The first volume is pretty cute, and each subsequent volume gets cuter and cuter as Azuma's art develops.
 I'm almost afraid to pick up the next volume, for fear that my teeth will rot out of my head the moment I open the covers.

 There's something almost un-manga-like about Yotsuba&!, something that transcends cultural trappings and approaches the universality of a good comic strip.
 Maybe it's the characters (where else in manga do you see a laid-back single dad who hangs around the house in his boxers?); maybe it's Azuma's simple but intensely charming artwork.
 Whatever it is, Yotsuba&! could be a good manga for people who don't usually like manga, as well as manga fans who need an extra cute buzz.
 Just try not to think too hard about the fact that, in Japan, it runs in a magazine for twentysomething men.
 Just don't.

 Your and My Secret

 OMF Special Event: Manga Editors Recommend Manga, Part 1

 OMF Special Event: Manga Editors Recommend Manga, Part 2